Employer of Record Service in Eastern Europe

 Ordinary EOR

-2. Partial Recruitment Assistance Help you hire through job boards
+2. Partial recruitment & back-office Help you hire via job boards at best.
+Involve multiple intermediaries for ops.

 seamless expansion to Eastern Europe in one doc!
 Contact us